sanskrit/raw_etexts_english/blogs/manasataramgini/2004-07-16_rathva-tribe-surprising-survival-of-vedic-traits.md

 +++
-title = "Rathva tribe: surprising survival of Vedicxa0traits"
+title = "Rathva tribe: surprising survival of Vedic traits"

 +++
 The Rathvas are a peculiar tribe in Gujarat whose art was studied by